mitera/vanilla-match-height/README.md

 - `attributeName` is an optional for use custom attribute
 - `events` is `true` or `false` to enable default events
 - `throttle` milliseconds to executed resize event, default is `80`
+- `beforeUpdate` is a custom method that starts before the height matching process
+- `afterUpdate` is a custom method that starts after the height matching process

 ### Data API